-Scholars spend the summer after their first year living together and participating in community service internships in one of three locations in the United States.
-Community Summer locations have included Cleveland (MS), New Orleans (LA), or Whitesburg (KY).
+Scholars spend the summer after their first year living together and participating in community service internships in the United States.
+Community Summer locations have included Cleveland (MS), New Orleans (LA), and Whitesburg (KY).
 This summer is designed to strengthen Scholars’ relationships with each other and to increase awareness of the social and economic challenges of various geographic regions in the US.
 The Community Summer begins on or close to June 1 and lasts at least eight weeks.

-Scholars spend the summer after their sophomore year exploring new cultures or passions, either domestically or internationally.
-Scholars take on significant challenges during the Exploration Summer, all of which are designed to help them acquire new academic tools and personal resources.
+Scholars spend the summer after their sophomore year exploring academic and cultural interests, either domestically or internationally.
 Scholars can participate in a university-sponsored program, or they can propose a self-designed project to pursue individually or with other students.

 Scholars spend the summer after their junior year engaged in an independent, self-designed project intended to focus their interests and launch them into life after college.
 Projects have included research for honors theses, pre-professional internships, and expansions of work undertaken in previous Robertson summers.